sastanish/On-turbulent-magnetic-reconnection-fast-and-slow-mean-steady-states/README.md

 We use the fluid simulation framework [BOUT++](https://github.com/boutproject/BOUT-dev).
 To install, follow the instructions on the [Getting Started](https://bout-dev.readthedocs.io/en/latest/user_docs/installing.html) page of their [documentation](https://bout-dev.readthedocs.io/en/latest/index.html).
 The minimal installation (without SUNDIALS, PETSC, etc.) will be enough to run the code in this repository.

+## Code Structure

+The repository is laid out as follows; *simulation_files* contains all of the required input files to run the BOUT++ code that generates the results used in the Turbulent Reconnection Model.  *analysis_files* contains the python scripts that calculate the various quantities ($U_{\rm a,in}$, $R_m$, etc) from the simulations.  *figure_files* contains all of the code used to generate each figure in the paper.
+All code contains an initial commented block as documentation.